 Advertisements on questionable pages can be designed to open various untrustworthy, potentially malicious websites or cause unwanted downloads, installations.
 Therefore, such ads should bot be clicked.
 Third party installers, downloaders, torrent clients, eMule (and other Peer-to-Peer networks), unofficial pages, free file hosting sites, etc., can be used to distribute unwanted apps as well.
 Programs and files should be downloaded from official pages and via direct download links.
 Download and/or installation setups that have settings like "Advanced", "Custom", or some checkboxes in them should be checked for offers to download or install PUAs.
 Any suspicious, unwanted, unknown extensions, add-ons or plug-ins that are already installed on a browser should be removed, software of this kind that is installed on the operating system.
-If your computer is already infected with rogue applications, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.
+If your computer is already infected with rogue applications, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Notification saying that AdBlock Stream can read and change data on all pages that users visit: